rainingmaster/lua-shdict-nginx-module/README.md

 The `value` argument and `init` argument can be any valid Lua numbers, like negative numbers or floating-point numbers.

-This method was first introduced in the `v0.3.1rc22` release.

 [Back to TOC](#nginx-shared-dict-api-for-lua)

 lpush